-- A. Purpose.
-This Section provides development standards for the C-RSPS Zoning District Standards (Seadrift Subdivision) that provide for site planning with careful consideration to sensitive site characteristics. - B. Applicability.
-Proposed development and new land uses shall comply with the provisions of Section 22.65.030 (Planned District General Development Standards) and Chapter 22.64 (Coastal Zone Development and Resource Management Standards). - C. Ocean setbacks.
+A. Purpose.
+This Section provides development standards for the C-RSPS Zoning District Standards (Seadrift Subdivision) that provide for site planning with careful consideration to sensitive site characteristics.

+B. Applicability.
+Proposed development and new land uses shall comply with the provisions of Section 22.65.030 (Planned District General Development Standards) and Chapter 22.64 (Coastal Zone Development and Resource Management Standards).

+C. Ocean setbacks.
 On those lots fronting the ocean and south of Seadrift Road, no development shall be located seaward of the building setback line as shown on the map of Seadrift Subdivision Number One, RM, Bk.
 6, Pg.
 92 and Seadrift Subdivision Number Two, RM, Bk.
 9, Pg.
-62, and as described in the subdivision's covenants, conditions and restrictions in effect as of June 19, 1981 (Ordinance 2637). - D. Height limit.
-Development on all lots in Seadrift shall be limited to a maximum height as follows: - 1.
-On lots within the In Seadrift Subdivision, which are located in a special flood hazard zone (V-zone) as mapped by Subdivisions One (with the exception of lots 01 through 03) and Two, and lots 01 and 02 of Parcel 1 in the Lands of Sidney J. Hendrick, finished floor elevation shall not exceed 19.14 feet above NAVD (North American Vertical Datum), except on those portions of lots or parcels where the Federal Emergency Management Agency (FEMA), the maximum allowable building height shall be 15 feet as measured from requires minimum finished floor elevations to be set at a higher level.
-In the areas of lots or parcels where FEMA requires minimum finished floor elevations to be set at levels higher than 19.14 feet above NAVD, minimum floor elevations shall comply with FEMA requirements.
-The height of any structure shall not exceed 34.14 feet above NAVD, provided that in those portions of lots and parcels where FEMA requires minimum finished floor elevations to be set at a level higher than 19.14 feet above NAVD, the height of any structure shall not be greater than 13.5 feet above the level of the minimum finished floor elevation allowed required by the special flood hazard zone designation FEMA. - 2.
+62, and as described in the subdivision's covenants, conditions and restrictions in effect as of June 19, 1981 (Ordinance 2637).

+D. Height limit.
+Development on all lots in Seadrift shall be limited to a maximum height as follows:

+- 1. On lots within the In Seadrift Subdivision, which are located in a special flood hazard zone (V-zone) as mapped by Subdivisions One (with the exception of lots 01 through 03) and Two, and lots 01 and 02 of Parcel 1 in the Lands of Sidney J. Hendrick, finished floor elevation shall not exceed 19.14 feet above NAVD (North American Vertical Datum), except on those portions of lots or parcels where the Federal Emergency Management Agency (FEMA), the maximum allowable building height shall be 15 feet as measured from requires minimum finished floor elevations to be set at a higher level.
+In the areas of lots or parcels where FEMA requires minimum floor elevations shall comply with FEMA requirements.
+The height of any structure shall not exceed 34.14 feet above NAVD, provided that in those portions of lots and parcels where FEMA requires minimum finished floor elevations to be set at a level higher than 19.14 feet above NAVD, the height of any structure shall not exceed 34.14 feet above NAVD, provided that in those portions of lots and parcels where FEMA requires minimum finished floor elevations to be set at a level higher than 19.14 feet above NAVD, the height of any structure shall not be greater than 13.5 15 feet above the level of the minimum finished floor elevation allowed required by the special flood hazard zone designation FEMA. - 2.
 On lots within In Seadrift Lagoon Subdivisions One and Two, and Seadrift Subdivision Three which are not within a mapped FEMA special flood hazard zone, the Norman's Seadrift